- This event has passed.

 FREE and OPEN to ALL.
 Middle and high school students welcome and encouraged to attend.
 Space is limited.
 Registration required.
-CLICK HERE for the ZOOM link to JOIN!
+CLICK HERE (and then scroll down) for the ZOOM link to JOIN!

 Featured Speaker: Linda Harris Dobkins, Ph.D., author and Professor Emerita of Economics, Emory and Henry College

 Economist Linda Harris Dobkins, offers us a look at the political/economic calculus that led Missouri legislators to give St. Louis women the vote.
 After which, we’ll analyze the actions of the early female electorate to see if St. Louis women fulfilled, or frustrated, St. Louis mens’ expectations.